peteraritchie/NamingThings/README.md

 [Detailed Guidance]: #detailed-guidance

 ### Principles
+[Compartmentalization]: #compartmentalization
-Compartmentalize things that can be reasoned about; these are the things that require names.
+**Compartmentalization** Compartmentalize things that can be reasoned about; these are the things that require names.
 One thing that makes naming hard is naming things that have no unique attributes or behavior.

+[Assemblies]: #assemblies
 ### Assemblies; Class Libraries and Programs
 Assemblies are the deployable binary groupings of compiled code.
 As such, the context of these binaries is generally the file system or URIs.
 Assemblies often travel in packages and thus have unique constraints that affect naming.
 Assembly names can be scoped by directory, but that depends on deployment and choices outside of your control (names of 3<sup>rd</sup> party assemblies and packages).

+[Namespaces]: #namespace
 ### Namespaces
-Namespaces suite a couple of needs, both relating to the grouping of types.
+Namespaces suit a couple of needs, both relating to the grouping of types.
 Grouping is related to functionality, one is by related functionality, the other is by specific functionality.

 Specific functionality is the easiest.
 This effectively means grouping types that implement a particular interface or a particular hierarchy of interfaces.
 In this case, the name of the enclosing interface can by the name of the interface, pluralized.  e.g. `Collections`.